Where to see cherry blossoms in Sweden

 Sweden’s second biggest city has no shortage of parks, so you won’t have much trouble finding handsome spring blooms.
 The best display of cherry blossoms can be found at Botaniska Trädgården, the city’s botanical garden.

-In late April, to celebrate the arrival of spring, the park also hosts a Japanese-style hanami (flowing-viewing) picnic complete with dancing, games, food trucks and a tea-tasting session.
+The blossoms here tend to peak slightly later than in Stockholm, usually towards the end of April.
+In late April, to celebrate the arrival of spring, the park also hosts a Japanese-style hanami (flower-viewing) picnic complete with dancing, games, food trucks and a tea-tasting session.
 There’s even a bonsai exhibition!
 See the botanical garden’s website for more details.

 If you’re in Gothenburg during cherry blossom season, it’s also worth swinging past Järntorget.
 The trees edging this busy square flower fantastically for a couple of weeks each spring.